OpenSpace/OpenSpace-Docs/manual/content/point-data/point-data.md

     Type = "RenderablePointCloud",
     File = asset.resource("path/to/dataset.csv"),
     SizeSettings = {
-      -- Limit the size of the points to a max size, in pixels MaxPixelSize = 4.7,
+      -- Limit the size of the points to a max size MaxSize = 1.0, -- A value that looks good to you EnableMaxSizeControl = true
-      EnablePixelSizeControl = true
     }
   },
   ...
 ```

+The larger the `MaxSize` is, the larger the points are allowed to become when the camera is approaching them.
+Exactly what the value means is not that important, but if you are interested, see note at the end of this section for an explanation of the meaning behind the value.

 At the core, the size of the points is still determined by the exponential scaling.
-That is, as long as the camera is far enough away so that the points do not exceed the specified pixel size, the size will still be determined by the provided scale exponent.
-Also, the multiplicative `ScaleFactor` is applied after the pixel size scaling.
-That is, if you specify a `MaxPixelSize` of 5 and a `ScaleFactor` of 2, the max size of the points will be 2 * 5 = 10 pixels.
+That is, as long as the camera is far enough away so that the points do not exceed the specified max size, the size will still be determined by the provided scale exponent.
+Also, the multiplicative `ScaleFactor` is applied after the max size scaling.
+That is, if you specify a `MaxSize` and a `ScaleFactor` of 2, the max size of the points will be twice as large as with a `ScaleFactor` of 1.

-:::{note}
-The pixel-based scaling currently only works for planar display systems.
-In other setups, it might lead to discontinuities between views and incorrect scaling at the edges.
+:::{dropdown} The `MaxSize` value
+When computing the maximum allowed size of the points, the `MaxSize` value is interpreted as __an angle (in degrees)__ that the point is allowed to take up of the view, from the perspective of the camera.
+In simplified terms, a value of 1 implies that the point is allowed to take up a maximum of 1 degree of the camera's field of view.
 :::

 ### Scale Based on Data